Topics on this page

 - Certain situations occur, such as marriage or entering the military occur.
 In these situations, it usually does not make sense to say that a parent must still support a minor and have control over his/her actions.
 Members of the military are subject to government control.
 A husband/wife generally have a duty to support his/her spouse.
 There are limitations.
 Read more information from The People’s Law Library on marriage and military service.

 - Misconduct by a parent.
 "Parental abuse, neglect or failure to support" or other misconduct are key factors that a court might consider in an emancipation action.
 For example, in a 1943 case, a son was considered emancipated by the court as the result of his father's "intemperate and brutal treatment".
 It is critical to note that the decision was based on the facts of the case.
-In this case the son was self-supporting, had left the parental home and was 18 at the time.
+In this case, the son was self-supporting, had left the parental hom,e and was 18 at the time.
 (Before July 1973 the age of majority was 21).
 Lucas v.
-Maryland Drydock Co, 182 Md.
-54 (1943)
+Maryland Drydock Co., 182 Md.
+54 (Court of Appeals, 1943)

 This is a "gray" area of the law in Maryland.
-Unlike many areas of the law, there are no clear rules that say who may petition the court, what types of relief (solutions) you can ask for, and what procedures need to be followed.
-The “law” on emancipation in Maryland is not clear-cut.
-There is no written statute or court rule that sets out a procedure for emancipation.
+Unlike many areas of the law, there are no clear rules that say who may petition the court, what types of relief (solutions) you can request, and what procedures need to be followed.
+The “law” on emancipation in Maryland is not clear-cut as there is no written statute or court rule that sets out a procedure for emancipation.
 The lack of a special procedure means that judges often must rely upon something called “common law”.
 Common law is the compiled history of what other judges in the past have said and what the common “practice” has been.

 Practically speaking, this means that there is no routine self-help court form that can be filed by someone representing him/herself.
 The bottom line is that there is no easy answer to the question of what the law says about emancipation.
 It depends on:

 - Who you are (parent or child) and

 - Your goals – the situation you are trying to address.